(Title Image: Wales Online)

 Language policy in itself (WM education, broadcasting, adult learners) is best addressed separately and, as a devolved responsibility, is already discussed and debated in the Senedd every now and again.
 So I’m going to focus exclusively on equalities and civil rights issues here.

 Broader rights, not micromanaging standards – I’m not a fan of the current Welsh Language Standards.
 There are simply too many of them (up to 200) and the levels of bureaucracy involved are excessive for public organisations.
 A sensible compromise would be a wider-ranging Charter of Rights for Welsh-speakers when using public services (with maybe 20 articles), which could eventually be worked into a Welsh Bill of Rights or Constitution.
-The future of the Welsh Language Commissioner is currently up in the air too as a new Welsh Language Act is under development.
+The future of the Welsh Language Commissioner is currently up in the air too as a new Welsh Language Act – which was under development but eventually dropped in 2019 – put the office on the chopping block.

 A “Thomas Cook/Sports Direct” Rule – Welsh-speaking staff should be given an absolute right to use Welsh with other Welsh-speaking staff or customers in any and all circumstances, regardless of their employer’s wishes.